Hwy 14 and Co. Rd. 9 — J-turn

 Could you please open up 210th avenue south from 14 going east to avoid gravel!?
 I have a business and this would generate revenue and easier access for customers from my address 63873 210th Ave dodge center

-Joni asked 12 months ago
+Joni asked over 1 year ago

 Thank you for your question.
 We are unable to open 210th Avenue to Highway 14.
 We manage access to Highway 14 and other highways to reduce conflicts, minimize crashes, reduce delay, and preserve mobility.
 We accomplish this through the types of access and access spacing.
 The improvements at Highway 14 and County Road 9 will maintain access at that location and there is full access to the west at Airport Drive.
 Please reach out to the contacts listed on the site if you have any additional questions.